whereiskurt/subastion/README.md

 Once `openvpn` is connected to the bastion host, local traffic flows over VPN and through the AWS public network internet gateway, effectively proxying our outbound traffic.

+After `build-aws-bluegreen` completes you have access to 2x EC2 bastion hosts straddling public/manage/private portions of their blue/green networks.
+Executing `openvpn-prod-blue-subastion` will extend your local network and tunnel your outbound traffic through AWS.
+Executing `ssh-prod-green-subastion` will land you on the green bastion host, straddling the subnets.

 ## Quick Start
 These steps are fully explained in the next section, but the quick start is here. :-)